djon2003/DNS-323/README.md

 notify_inotify.c:(.text+0x11ec): undefined reference to `inotify_rm_watch'
 ```

 > Ahhhh, failed, again!
-And if I recall correctly, it was a step around 3200 on around 3400.
+And if I recall correctly, it was a step around 3400 on 3539.
 Man, I was about to it.

 > More investigation on this issue didn't help me to overcome this problem.
-I opened [a question on StackOverFlow](https://stackoverflow.com/questions/75179314/is-inotify-init-contained-in-linux-kernel), but I couldn't continue with the suggestion.
+I opened [a question on StackOverFlow](https://stackoverflow.com/questions/75179314/is-inotify-init-contained-in-linux-kernel), but I couldn't continue with the suggestions.
 When I received those, I was already trying to install Debian and I couldn't go back (well, not easily).

-> My confidence to end my small project was now at its lowest.
+> My confidence to end my small project was now at its lowest (before Debian installation attempt).